|

 - great places to pick up marble, onyx and some of the

+finest carpets in Pakistan.
 Just outside Quetta are the postcard-perfect

 Hanna Lake, plenty of picnic spots in Urak